Lorenz-Lab-KCL/publications-1/Minor_Chemistry_Changes_Alter_Surface_Hydration_to_Control_Fibronectin_Adsorption_and_Assembly_into_Nanofibrils/residue-surface_distance_maps/README.md

 Please use with care and read the entire file before using it.
 Otherwise it might give misleading data or even overwrite existing files.

-Please ensure you have access to the right libraries (MDAnalysis, matplotlib, numpy).
+Please ensure you have access to the right libraries (MDAnalysis, matplotlib, numpy, python).

+After adjusting the python scripts, python the command "python mindist_res.py" to execute them.

 Please cite the following publication if you find this script useful:
 Bieniek, M. K. et al. (2019) ‘Minor Chemistry Changes Alter Surface Hydration to Control Fibronectin Adsorption and Assembly into Nanofibrils’, Advanced Theory and Simulations.
 John Wiley & Sons, Ltd, p.
 1900169. doi: 10.1002/adts.201900169.